Mobile Device Acceptable Use Policy

 Sensitive corporate data is deliberately stolen and sold by an employee or unsanctioned third party.

 Viruses, Trojans, worms, spyware, malware, and other threats could be introduced to or via a mobile device.

-Loss or theft of financial and/or personal and confidential data could expose Medaille College to the risk of non-compliance with various identity theft and privacy laws.
+Loss or theft of financial and/or personal and confidential data could expose Medaille University to the risk of non-compliance with various identity theft and privacy laws.

 This policy is complementary to any previously implemented policies dealing specifically with data access, data storage, data movement, and connectivity of devices to any element of the enterprise network.

-The CIO of Medaille College has the overall responsibility for the confidentiality, integrity, and availability of corporate data as well as for the execution and maintenance of information technology and information systems.
+The CIO of Medaille University has the overall responsibility for the confidentiality, integrity, and availability of corporate data as well as for the execution and maintenance of information technology and information systems.

 Other staff, under the direction of the CIO, is responsible for following the procedures and policies within information technology and information systems.

-All Medaille College employees are responsible to act in accordance with company policies and procedures.
+All Medaille University employees are responsible to act in accordance with company policies and procedures.